Master of Science in Analytics

 If I am admitted to the MScA program, can I defer my acceptance?

 An application to the MScA program should be submitted for the quarter/year in which you intend to enroll.
 Deferrals are handled on a case-by-case basis at the discretion of the MSCA administration, and are rarely granted.
+If granted a deferral, you can only defer once.

 What is the difference between a Master of Science in Analytics (MScA) degree and a Data Analytics for Business Professionals Certificate (DABP)?